keboola/developers-docs/cli/getting-started/index.md

 ## Push Changes to the Project

-When you update your local directory you can compare the changes with the project:
+When you update your local directory, you can compare the changes with the project:

 ```
 ➜ kbc diff --details